After the War

 "The world does too," I replied,

-glancing at the buildings, standing proud yet scarred.
+Buildings proud yet scarred.

-the price of bread, the new mayor,
+We talked about bread, the new mayor,

-"I missed this," you whispered, almost forgetting,
+"I missed this," you whispered,

 "Yeah, me too," I admitted,

-finding solace in the normalcy of our shared silence.
+Finding solace in shared silence.

-instead, we reveled in the quiet aftermath,
+Reveled in the quiet aftermath.

 Meaning